Expansion

 Q. What will the impact of the number of kids per class be - student-teacher ratio?

-A. The majority of the enrollment growth will be in the lower school.
+A. The majority of the enrollment growth is in the lower school.
 Here we aim to have two groups of 13-15 students.
 Right now some groups are as small as 10 or 11.

 Q. What is total enrollment going to be?